malepo/GIMP-plugins/README.md

 Frazis Photo Software (trials): https://www.projects-software.com/

 All those PY scripts are originally made by Rob Antonishen, later modified by Partha Bagchi and again modified by me to have those special Addon applications integrated to GIMP

+Bothe HDR scripts (Franzis_HDR.py and NIKHDREfex.py) do need to have some additional features to support multiple images - this has to be done in future.